-I am here to suggest to you that your addiction is not your defect.
+I am here to suggest to you that if you are struggling with the disease of addiction, that addiction is not a defect.
 It is not a sign of weakness.
 It should not bring you shame.

 Your addiction is your superpower – you just need to learn to master it.